 Summary The full back curl is an intermediate standing mobility exercise that targets the entire posterior chain through controlled, segmental spinal flexion.
-Starting from a tall standing position, you roll down one vertebra at a time — cervical, thoracic, lumbar — until fully folded, then reverse the motion back to standing.
+Starting from a tall standing position, you roll down one vertebra at a time (cervical, thoracic, lumbar) until fully folded, then reverse the motion back to standing.
 A 2023 study in the Journal of Bodywork and Movement Therapies found that segmental spinal flexion exercises produced significantly greater improvements in spinal flexibility than non-segmental total movements (Murata et al., 2023).
 The full back curl requires no equipment and serves as an effective warm-up, cool-down, or daily mobility practice for the erector spinae, hamstrings, and glutes.
+Scales from a seated chair regression for beginners up to the loaded Jefferson curl for advanced practitioners.

 Most people bend forward by hinging at the hips and letting their back come along for the ride.
 That's fine for picking up a dumbbell.
-But it's not spinal mobility.
-Spinal mobility means each vertebral segment moves independently — and for most adults, especially those who sit all day, those segments are stuck together like a single stiff rod.
+It's not spinal mobility.
+Spinal mobility means each vertebral segment moves independently, and for most adults (especially those who sit all day) those segments are stuck together like a single stiff rod.
 The full back curl fixes that by forcing you to articulate one vertebra at a time through standing spinal flexion.

 Think of your spine as a chain with 24 movable links.
 When you do a full back curl properly, each link peels away from the one below it on the way down, then stacks back on top on the way up.
-It is the same movement pattern as the Jefferson curl — the popular loaded spinal flexion exercise used in gymnastics, CrossFit, and physical therapy — but performed with bodyweight only.
+It's the same movement pattern as the Jefferson curl, the popular loaded spinal flexion exercise used in gymnastics, CrossFit, and physical therapy, performed with bodyweight only.
 That makes it accessible for intermediate-level exercisers who want the mobility benefits without the loading risks.
 A 1991 study in Spine confirmed that both spinal flexion and extension exercises significantly reduce low back pain and improve spinal mobility in patients with chronic mechanical back issues (Elnaggar et al., 1991).

-Full back curl muscles targeted: the erector spinae group stretches along the entire spine while hamstrings and glutes lengthen under load during the standing roll-down.
+Full back curl areas stretched: the erector spinae group lengthens along the entire spine while hamstrings and glutes stretch under gravity during the standing roll-down.

 How to Do the Full Back Curl (Step-by-Step)

 4. Continue through your lower back.
 As you pass through the lumbar spine, this is where most people feel the first real stretch.
 Keep the motion smooth and continuous.
 Do not speed up.
 At the bottom, your hands will hang somewhere between your knees and past your toes depending on hamstring and spinal flexibility.
-Pause for 2-3 seconds.
+Pause for 2 to 3 seconds.

 5. Reverse the curl back to standing.
 Inhale and reverse the entire sequence from the bottom up.
 Start by tilting your pelvis back to neutral, then stack your lumbar vertebrae one on top of the next, then thoracic, then cervical.
 Your head comes up last.
 You should arrive back at the tall standing position you started in.
 That is one rep.